 Short edge of mat against wall.
 Downward-Facing Dog.
 Engage fingers, gripping down into the mat.
 Strengthen muscles in the arms and integrate arms into shoulder sockets.

-Start to walk feet toward hands, aiming to stack hips above shoulders but not getting anywhere close to that.
+Start to walk feet toward hands, aiming to stack hips above shoulders, but not getting anywhere close to that.
 Extend left leg toward the ceiling—or, more realistically, toward the back of the room.
 Bend right knee and begin to hop on right foot as left leg kicks up.

 Hi!
 My name is Kat, and I'm terrified of handstands.

-Pretty much all inversions do, except headstand (at the wall, thankyouverymuch) and shoulder stand.
+Pretty much all inversions do, except Headstand (at the wall, thankyouverymuch) and Shoulder Stand.
 And to be honest, the latter just makes my neck cranky unless I’ve got more than my fair share of blankets stacked beneath me.

 I mean, I'm a fan of arm balances in my practice, and I mostly do them without fear of falling on my face.
-Why is it then, that I feel like as soon as I enter the realm of the yoga handstand, my arms will collapse underneath me and I'll break my neck?
+Why is it, then, that I feel like as soon as I enter the realm of the yoga handstand, my arms will collapse underneath me and I'll break my neck?
 It doesn't make any sense, and yet, here I am.

 Since I'm tired of being the only person in class who's too afraid to even attempt kicking up at the wall, I'm ready to start taking action and facing my upside-down fears.